stephanieesha/flaky-test-detector/README.md

-**Category creation doesn't persist (open bug, app-side).** Clicking "Add" on a new category returns `200 OK` from the API, the form closes as if it succeeded, but the category never actually appears - confirmed via a `304 Not Modified` on the subsequent GET request, meaning the underlying data genuinely hasn't changed.
+**Category creation doesn't persist (open bug, app-side).** Clicking "Add" on a new category returns `200 OK` from the API, the form closes as if it succeeded, but the category never actually appears, confirmed via a `304 Not Modified` on the subsequent GET request, meaning the underlying data genuinely hasn't changed.
 Root cause not yet isolated (backend code, deploy state, and routing were all checked and look correct in isolation).
 Tests currently run against a fixed, pre-existing category (`TEST_CATEGORY_NAME`, defaults to `"Test 1"`) rather than creating one per run.
-Category creation/deletion isn't implemented in the current Page Object - deliberately out of scope until the bug is fixed, not an oversight.
+Category creation/deletion isn't implemented in the current Page Object, deliberately out of scope until the bug is fixed, not an oversight.

 `tests/shopping-list.spec.ts` also includes a **fragile vs. robust**